Improving word mover's distance by leveraging self-attention matrix

 \section{Introduction}

-The task of measuring the semantic textual similarity (STS) of two sentences is important for natural language processing with a variety of applications, including machine translation, summarization, text generation, and question answering~\citep{cer-etal-2017-semeval}.
-There are several methods for measuring STS, among which many methods using Optimal Transport (OT) distance have been proposed and have shown good performance~\citep{Kusner:2015, Huang:2016, Chen:2018, yokoi-etal-2020-word}.
+The task of measuring the semantic textual similarity (STS) of two sentences is essential for natural language processing with various applications~\cite{cer-etal-2017-semeval}.
+There are several methods for measuring STS, among which many methods using Optimal Transport (OT) distance have been proposed and have shown good performance~\cite{Kusner:2015, Huang:2016,Chen:2018, yokoi-etal-2020-word}.

-OT theory gives a method to measure the difference between two distributions by setting the transportation cost of a unit mass and considering the allocation of the transported mass to minimize the total cost.
+OT theory gives a method to measure the difference between two distributions by setting the transport cost of a unit mass and considering the allocation of the transported mass to minimize the total cost.
 This allocation is called optimal transport, and the total cost is called the OT distance.

-A basic form of OT distance is the Wasserstein distance (also known as the Kantorovich-Rubinstein distance), which measures the similarity between sets using the distance between the elements in the sets~\citep{Kantorovich:1960}.
-Word Mover's Distance (WMD) computes Wasserstein distance by considering a sentence as a set of word embeddings~ \citep{Kusner:2015}.
+A basic form of OT distance is the Wasserstein distance, which measures the similarity between sets using the distance between the elements in the sets~\cite{Kantorovich:1960}.
+Word Mover's Distance (WMD) computes Wasserstein distance by considering a sentence as a set of word embeddings~\cite{Kusner:2015}.

-However, WMD does not take into account the word order of sentences, making it difficult to identify paraphrases.
-Let us see the following illustrative example of paraphrase adapted from \citep{Kusner:2015} and \citep{zhang-etal-2019-paws}: \begin{enumerate} {(\alph{enumi})} \item Obama speaks to the media in Illinois \item The President greets the press in Chicago. \item The press greets the President in Chicago. \end{enumerate} Here (b) is a paraphrase of (a), while (c) has a very different meaning from (a).
-However, all these sentences have high overlap of words, thus WMD cannot distinguish these pairs.
+However, WMD does not consider the word order of sentences, making it challenging to identify paraphrases.
+Let us see the following illustrative example of the paraphrases adapted from \cite{Kusner:2015} and \cite{zhang-etal-2019-paws}: \begin{enumerate} {(\alph{enumi})} \item Obama speaks to the media in Illinois. \item The President greets the press in Chicago. \item The press greets the President in Chicago. \end{enumerate} Here (b) is a paraphrase of (a), while (c) has a very different meaning from (a).
+However, all these sentences have a high overlap of words.
+Thus, WMD cannot distinguish these pairs.